jadamsowers/trailhead/backend/scripts/README.md

 The script will create:

-- **10 trips** with various configurations:
+- **10 outings** with various configurations:
-  - Mix of day trips and overnight trips
+  - Mix of day outings and overnight outings
   - Different capacity types (fixed and vehicle-based)
-  - Trips scheduled from 1 week to 3+ months in the future
+  - Outings scheduled from 1 week to 3+ months in the future
-  - Realistic trip names, locations, and descriptions
+  - Realistic outing names, locations, and descriptions

 - **15 families** with:
   - 1-3 scouts per family (weighted toward 1-2 scouts)